 If you decide to grow these terrific tubers, you’ll find yourself with a delicious harvest and definite bragging rights.
 After all, not many people can say they grow their own french fries!

-Good Products For Growing Potatoes:
+Good Products At Amazon For Growing Potatoes:

 - Monterey BT Caterpillar Killer